INDICATIONS

 patients with moderate hepatic impairment, due to potentially

-increased exposure, closely monitor for increased toxicities related
+increased exposure, monitor for increased adverse reactions related

 to the topoisomerase inhibitor, DXd.
 The recommended dosage of